-- Keep the tool operating safely through regular preventative maintenance including regular checks of speed and vibration. - When maintaining the tool, avoid exposure or breathing of hazardous dust and other substances deposited on the tool during use. - Use only proper cleaning solvents to clean parts.
+• Keep the tool operating safely through regular preventive maintenance including regular checks of speed and vibration.

+• When maintaining the tool, avoid exposure or breathing of hazardous dust and other substances deposited on the tool during use.

+• Use only proper cleaning solvents to clean parts.
 Use only cleaning solvents which meet current safety and health standards.
-Use cleaning solvents in a well ventilated area. - Do not remove any labels.
-Replace any damaged label.
+Use cleaning solvents in a well ventilated area.